 This statement is made by ISG Limited on its own behalf and on behalf of all its subsidiary companies within the ISG group.
 Subsidiary companies of ISG Limited that are incorporated in the UK and also subject to the reporting requirements under s.
 54 of the Act are:

-Throughout 2020, we worked closely with our supply chain partners to introduce and adopt new safety measures and working practices.
-We held a series of webinars for suppliers to understand their pressure points and concerns and to provide guidance/support.
-ISG continued to prioritise prompt payment to our suppliers and subcontractors.
+We also held a series of webinars for suppliers to understand their pressure points, concerns and to provide guidance and support.
+During this period, ISG continued to prioritise prompt payment to our suppliers and subcontractors.

-Set against this backdrop, ISG has made strong progress further developing our anti-slavery strategies, greatly assisted by the formation of our new internal anti-slavery forum, which was established at the start of this year (as described in more detail later in this statement).
-However, some planned activities, or those in development at the start of the pandemic, have not progressed as quickly as we had hoped.
-This includes delays in fostering relations with key external agencies to build on-site awareness/training, supply chain/on-site right to work and anti- slavery audits and senior manager face to face anti-slavery training.
-Significant challenge/change has also been experienced within our key supply chains.
+Set against this backdrop, ISG has made steady progress further developing our anti-slavery strategies, assisted by the formation of our new internal anti-slavery forum, which was established at the start of 2021 (as described in more detail later in this statement).

-We are currently in the process of assessing progress made to date with our various anti-slavery initiatives, ongoing priorities, and resource requirements, in-light of the additional challenges the pandemic has created.
+Through our anti-slavery forum we regularly review progress made to date with our various anti-slavery initiatives, ongoing priorities, and resource requirements.

 ISG is a dynamic global construction services company.
 Our people specialise in fit out, construction, engineering services and development and are dedicated to delivering places that help people and businesses thrive.

-We are seeking to apply the principles detailed in this statement across relevant parts of the group but acknowledge it is taking time to achieve consistent standards, especially overseas and within all of our supply chains.
+We are seeking to apply the principles detailed in this statement across relevant parts of the group but acknowledge it takes time to achieve consistent standards, especially overseas and within all of our supply chains.

 The ISG business model means that we work in partnership with a large number of sub-contractors and other suppliers to fulfil commercial and contractual obligations to our customers.